Yazhou Zhoukan: Readership

-Readers of Yazhou Zhoukan are mainly in Hong Kong, Mainland China, Taiwan, Malaysia, Singapore, Philippines, Japan, South Korea, Canada, United Kingdom, United States etc. According to a survey carried out by Yazhou Zhoukan, 50% of readers belong to the middle class with relatively high incomes and educational level.
+Readers of Yazhou Zhoukan are mainly in Hong Kong, mainland China, Taiwan, Malaysia, Singapore, Philippines, Japan, South Korea, Canada, United Kingdom, United States etc. According to a survey by Yazhou Zhoukan, 50% of readers belong to the middle class with relatively high incomes and educational level.
 Most of them are senior management personnel and entrepreneurs.

 Yazhou Zhoukan is selected as in-flight magazine for Cathay Pacific, Malaysia Airlines, Singapore Airlines, United Airlines, China Airlines and Thai Airways.

 According to the Hong Kong Audit Bureau of Circulations, circulation of Yazhou Zhoukan was 73,000 in 2006.
 34,000 of those were sold in Hong Kong and 39,000 were sold outside Hong Kong.
-In Oct 2011, circulation reached 150,000.
+In October 2011, circulation reached 150,000.